drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### S Enantiomer is more Potent than the R
 *[Enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other

-The X-ray of both complex MK-417 and its enantiomer show a good superimposition between the two ligands.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/s-enantiomer-is-more-potent-than-r-d9629323'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray of both complex MK-417 and its enantiomer show a good superimposition between the two ligands.
 Why is MK-417 100 times more potent than its enantiomer ?
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer